roberttwomey/summer-robots/README.md

 # summer-robots

-experimenting with the xarm7 in the summer!
+Experimenting with the xarm7 in the summer!
 2021, 2022

 Exploring [ofxRobotArm](#ofxrobotarm), [ROS](#ros) and [python](#python).